New Year Wishes

 January 3, 2020

-This auspicious occasion would have no doubt passed me by altogether if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
-The moment I opened it I had a warm tingly feeling that 2020 was going to be a breakthrough year for me.
-Or as I’ve chosen to name it – my Phoenix year.
+This auspicious day probably wouldn’t have registered on my radar, (sorry Professor) if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
+Maybe it was nothing more than the Christmas fizz, but the moment I opened it I had this warm tingly feeling that 2020 was going to be a breakthrough year for me.
+Or, as I’ve chosen to name it, my Phoenix year.

 A bold and unusual statement from me.
 I don’t normally make New Year’s resolutions, let alone risk jinxing myself by committing them to paper.
 Like most good intentions, once the festive glow of New Year has lost its sparkle they rarely stick around for long.
 When my best-laid plans inevitably go awry and my arse is still the size of Mars, I’ll have no one to blame but myself for feeling as miserable as sin.